Grentperez: Early life and education

 Grant Perez grew up as the youngest of three children in Sydney, Australia and is of Filipino descent.
 He listened to the Eagles, the Beatles, and Queen with his dad before moving on to the likes of Musiq Soulchild.

-He completed his HSC at St Marys Senior High School.
+He started his senior education at St Clair High School before completing his HSC at St Marys Senior High School.
 Perez found his audience on YouTube playing guitar and singing covers and original songs from age five.
 At the end of 2013, he launched his YouTube channel.
 In 2020, Perez uploaded original tracks "Wait for You", "Dreams" and "In My Heart", which all featured on his 2021 EP Demo(s) About Love.

 Career

 On 10 September 2021, Perez released his debut single "Cherry Wine".
 It was certified gold by the Australian Recording Industry Association (ARIA).

-In 2022, Perez released the EPs Conversations with the Moon and Trail Mix Tape EP and a Christmas single called "When Christmas Comes Again".
+In 2022, Perez released the EPs Conversations with the Moon and Trail Mix Tape, as well as a Christmas single called "When Christmas Comes Again".

 In June 2023, Perez released his fourth EP, When We Were Younger.
 When We Were Younger is a seven-track song cycle centered around the concept of nostalgia.

 In September 2023, Perez released "Op Shop Lover" with Lime Cordiale.

 In November 2023, Grentperez released the Christmas single "Christmas Starts Tonight".

 In July 2024, Perez released "Room For You" with Lyn Lapid.
 Perez recorded a cover of "But Not for Me" for the 2025 tribute album Chet Baker Re:imagined.

-In January 2025, Perez announced his debut studio album Backflips in a Restaurant was released on 28 March 2025.
+In January 2025, Perez announced his debut studio album Backflips in a Restaurant which was released on 28 March, 2025.

+On 14 August 2026, Perez released the EP g00se.